-Join us October 21st for the CASA Superhero run (Officially the Wait How Far is That 4 Miler and 13k).
+Join us October 21st for the CASA Superhero run (Officially the Wait How Far is That 4 Miler and 13k) presented by Kobre & Kim LLP.
 Superhero costumes are highly encouraged.

 What is a CASA?